-Article 72 - Procedures for drawing up and submitting applications/complaints on polling day a) the date and time of drawing up the application/complaint;
+Article 72 - Procedures for drawing up and submitting applications/complaints on polling day

 1. An application/complaint shall be delivered to the PEC chairperson, his/her deputy, or the secretary of the commission.
-The commission secretary shall register the application/complaint in the log-book and send a notice (signed by the secretary) to the applicant/complainant specifying the date, time, and registration number of the application/complaint submitted to the commission.
+The commission secretary shall register the application/complaint in the log-book and send a notice (signed by the secretary ) to the applicant/complainant specifying the date, time, and registration number of the application/complaint submitted to the commission.